School band in formation wearing red shirts and black shorts

 Funding

 On November 8, 2022, Raleigh voters approved a $275 million bond referendum.
-The 2022 Parks Bond included $12,375,000 in funding for the John P "Top" Greene Community Center and the South Park Heritage Walk.
+The 2022 Parks Bond included $12,375,000 in funding for the John P "Top" Greene Community Center and the South Park Heritage Trail.
 Additional funding will be provided through a federal Community Project Funding grant from the Department of Housing and Urban Development.
 Congresswoman Deborah Ross advocated for the grant in the FY22 federal budget.
-The Department of Housing and Urban Development awarded $3,000,000 to Raleigh for the benefit of two projects - the South Park Heritage Walk as well as the Chavis-Dix Strollway.
-Budgetary alignments for each project will be decided by Council at a future date.
+The Department of Housing and Urban Development awarded $3,000,000 to Raleigh for the benefit of two projects - the South Park Heritage Trail as well as the Chavis-Dix Strollway.
+Each project will be awarded $1,500,000.

 Outreach Events